Apotosis

 Primary Split

-Treasury Digest
+Reserve Digest

 Each digest makes the surviving set smaller and more selected, echoing biological apoptosis by clearing away floor works so the strongest signal remains.